Two dichotomies for model-checking in multi-layer structures: Introduction

 \section{Introduction}

-A multi-layer (or multiplex) network includes edges that may be qualitatively different, and describe different types of interaction: for example, different varieties of social interaction, or physical as compared to electronic contact \cite{kivelaReview}.
-The capacity of multi-layer networks to represent physical and social systems has made their study one of the leading areas of research in network science \cite{kivelaReview,pilosofPorter,deDomenico}.
-However, as yet only a few algorithmic results concerning well-studied graph problems have been adapted to exploit multi-layer inputs.
-Very recently, Brederek et.~al. \cite{brederek17} obtained a detailed classification of the complexity of questions of the form ``Is there a large set of vertices that induces a subgraph with some desired property in every layer?" in terms of the number of layers involved and the order of the desired subgraph.
-In this paper we aim to initiate a systematic investigation of of the complexity of classic graph problems in a specific multi-layer setting, when restrictions are placed on the structural properties of each layer.
+A multi-layer (or multiplex) network includes edges that may be qualitatively different, and describe different types of interaction: for example, layers might correspond to different varieties of social interaction, or physical as compared to electronic contact \cite{kivelaReview}.
+The capacity of multi-layer networks to represent physical and social systems has made their study one of the leading areas of research in network science \cite{kivelaReview,pilosofPorter}, although as yet there are only a few algorithmic results concerning ``layered'' graph problems \cite{brederek19,kratsch18}.
+Understanding the multi-layer nature of many real-world inputs is important in the design of algorithms to solve NP-hard problems, even if our goal is to answer questions about the ``flattened'' graph formed by combining the edges from all layers: each individual layer is likely to exhibit stronger and more easily understandable structure than the combined graph, and we may hope to leverage such structure to develop efficient algorithms.
+For example, when considering contact between individuals in a population of livestock with a view to modelling or controlling the spread of disease, the network of contacts has at least two distinct types of connection: those due to geographic proximity (farms that share a common border) and those that arise from trade.
+The geographic layer will necessarily be planar with reasonably low degree, whereas previous work suggests that the trade layer is likely to have low treewidth \cite{edgeDeletion}, and only those vertices representing markets or dealers are likely to have very large degree.

-We have chosen to begin by addressing the problem of counting small subgraphs or \emph{motifs} in a large graph, due to the large number of applications for special cases of this problem that have previously been reported in the literature, in settings ranging from network security tools \cite{gelbord01,sekar04,staniford-chen96} to livestock epidemiology \cite{bajardi2011dynamical} to the analysis of biological networks \cite{milo02}.
-Typically, the goal is to compare two networks or to monitor the evolution of a network over time by considering the numbers of specific motifs in the network.
-In this work, our primary focus is on a natural generalisation of the basic motif counting problem, in which the input may include restrictions on the permitted locations for certain vertices of the motif.

-There are two ways in which the presence of multi-layer inputs might impact on algorithmic questions.
-First of all, we may seek to solve problems in which the layers appear explicitly in the statement of the problem, as in \cite{brederek17}.
-In the motif-counting setting we might, for example, require certain edges of the motif to belong to specific layers; the algorithms we describe in this paper can easily be adapted to solve layered subgraph counting problems of this kind.
-However, our focus is the more subtle question of if, and how, we can exploit knowledge about the structural properties of individual layers to solve problems in the ``flattened'' graph obtained by combining all the layers into one.
-Specifically, we address the following question.